gseasons/AnalysisMultiverse/README.md

     a.
 Function parameters must follow this naming convention:
       i.
 For variables only affecting the function and not internal nodes -> all lower case, one word (no underscore) ii.
 For nodes inside the function -> nodename_nipypeinterfaceparametername (similar to the above section, nipypeinterfaceparametername is copied exactly from nipype including underscores)
+    b.
+To enable dynamic parameter assignment, there must be a linebreak before the workflow is run inside a function (i.e. randomline \n\n workflow.run())
   2. Entries in json file starting with ~construct~ (i.e. ~construct~Finfo) indicate a dictionary will be constructed from the provided information, and passed to the function (i.e. Finfo) in the format of dictionaryname_parametername
   3. Entries starting with ! (i.e. !correction) indicate that the value will be copied from another parameter as defined in default_links.json
     a. node_to_add and node_to_copy indicate the name of the parameter to add, and the node the values will be copied from, respectively